 Section 4 contains multiple parts, only some of which are relevant to this case.
-In sum, "[s]ections 4(a) and 4(b) contain parallel immunity provisions that apply, respectively, to registered qualifying patients and registered primary caregivers."
+"Sections 4(a) and 4(b) contain parallel immunity provisions that apply, respectively, to registered qualifying patients and to registered primary caregivers."
 Bylsma, 493 Mich at 28.
 With some conditions, § 4(a) provides "qualifying patient[s]" who hold "registry identification card[s]" immunity from criminal prosecution and other penalties.
 Kolanek, 491 Mich at 394.
 In the relevant part, it states:

-A qualifying patient who has been issued and possesses a registry identification card shall not be subject to arrest, prosecution, or penalty in any manner, or denied any right or privilege, including but not limited to civil penalty or disciplinary action by a business or occupational or professional licensing board or bureau, for the medical use of marihuana in accordance with this act, provided that the qualifying patient possesses an amount of marihuana that does not exceed 2.5 ounces of usable marihuana, and, if the qualifying patient has not specified that a primary caregiver will be allowed under state law to cultivate marihuana for the qualifying patient, 12 marihuana plants kept in an enclosed, locked facility.
-Any incidental amount of seeds, stalks, and unusable roots shall also be allowed under state law and shall not be included in this amount.
-MCL 333.26424(a).
+A qualifying patient who has been issued and possesses a registry identification card shall not be subject to arrest, prosecution, or penalty in any manner, or denied any right or privilege, including but not limited to civil penalty or disciplinary action by a business or occupational or professional licensing board or bureau, for the medical use of marihuana in accordance with this act, provided that the qualifying patient possesses an amount of marihuana that does not exceed 2.5 ounces of usable marihuana, and, if the qualifying patient has not

-&lt;sup>6 State Proposal 08-1 (November 2008).
+&lt;sup>6 2008 PA, Initiated Law 1, title.